 Use pitch-tracking to apply a range of AM and FM effects (depending where the LFO is appled).
 Offset the pitch-tracking frequency to give characteristic noisy/complex tones.
 Since the LFOs cannot run at high audio rates (due to hardware limitations) digital aliasing artifacts will be heard when at higher frequencies, especially if the LFO waveform is not a sine wave.
-Consider this an audio effect rather than an error!

 When the LFO is synced to note-on or arpeggiator then you can choose the standard or phaseshifted waves depending whether you want to the wave to start from the peak or mid-range value at the sync event.